"Nickey Duane Stane is the primary suspect in the rape and murder of Debbie Dorian," Fresno Police Chief Jerry Dyer said in a press conference Friday.

 DNA evidence and the evolution of DNA testing has played a central role in this case.

 After the first assault in 1999, Visalia Police Chief Jason Salazar says investigators collected DNA evidence.
-Matching DNA evidence would also be collected at the scene of another attack in 1999, and again in 2002.
 He faces more than 70 years to life in prison if convicted of the eight felony charges.

 VIDEO: Neighbors, ex-wife react